Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 5/A Register-Machine Simulator/README.md

 * (set-register-contents! ⟨machine-model⟩ ⟨register-name⟩ ⟨value⟩)

-"stores a value in a simulated register in the given machine.
+stores a value in a simulated register in the given machine.

-*(get-register-contents ⟨machine-model⟩ ⟨register-name⟩)
+* (get-register-contents ⟨machine-model⟩ ⟨register-name⟩)

 returns the contents of a simulated register in the given machine.

-*(start ⟨machine-model⟩)
+* (start ⟨machine-model⟩)

 simulates the execution of the given machine, starting from the beginning of the controller sequence and stopping when it reaches the end of the sequence.